Rock paper scissors: Tournaments

 Various competitive rock paper scissors tournaments have been organised by different groups.

 World Rock Paper Scissors Association

-Started in 2015 the WRPSA has hosted Professional Rock Paper Scissors Tournaments all around the World.
+Started in 2015, the WRPSA has hosted Professional Rock Paper Scissors Tournaments all around the world.

 World Rock Paper Scissors Society

-Hosted Professional Rock Paper Scissors Tournaments from 2002–2009.
-These open, competitive championships have been widely attended by players from around the world and have attracted widespread international media attention.
-WRPS events are noted for their large cash prizes, elaborate staging, and colorful competitors.
+The World Rock Paper Scissors Society hosted Professional Rock Paper Scissors Tournaments from 2002 to 2009.
+These open, competitive championships were widely attended by players from around the world and attracted widespread international media attention.
+WRPS events were noted for their large cash prizes, elaborate staging, and colorful competitors.

 In 2004, the championships were broadcast on the U.S. television network Fox Sports Net (later known as Bally Sports), with the winner being Lee Rammage, who went on to compete in at least one subsequent championship.
 The 2007 tournament was won by Andrea Farina.
 The last tournament hosted by the World RPS Society was in Toronto, Canada, on November 14, 2009.

 UK championships

 Several RPS events have been organised in the United Kingdom by Wacky Nation.
 The 1st UK Championship took place on 13 July 2007, and were then held annually.
 The 2019 event was won by Ellie Mac, who went on to pick up the cash prize of £20,000 but was unable to double her earnings in 2020 due to the coronavirus outbreak.